 Follow the step by step process or choose what situation that best describes you:

-The Wyoming Labor Market’s Occupational Projections from 2011 to 2021 estimate a 3.9 percent increase in job opportunities for lawyers in the state during that time.
-The American Bar Association says that as of 2011, there were 1658 practicing lawyers in Wyoming.
-The Bureau of Labor Statistics (BLS) of the US Department of Labor (DOL) states that in May 2011, the average lawyer in Wyoming earned a mean annual salary of $90,340.
-Those earning in the 75th percentile in Wyoming made $103,300, while those earning in Wyoming’s 90th percentile earned $151,230 on average.
+The Wyoming Labor Market’s Occupational Projections from 2016 to 2026 estimate a 4.2 percent increase in job opportunities for lawyers in the state during that time.
+The American Bar Association says that as of 2017, there were 1776 practicing lawyers in Wyoming.
+The Bureau of Labor Statistics (BLS) of the US Department of Labor (DOL) states that in May 2017, the average lawyer in Wyoming earned a mean annual salary of $98,090.
 Clearly, there could not be a better time than right now to plan to become a lawyer in Wyoming.
 If this is your aspiration, read on.

 You are not, by law, required to obtain an undergraduate education prior to applying to law school, under the Rules & Procedures Governing Admission to the Practice of Law in Wyoming.
 However, the American Bar Association (ABA), which accredits law schools across the country, does require that you obtain at least a bachelor’s degree prior to applying to an ABA-accredited law school.

 The undergraduate institution from which you get your bachelor’s degree must be accredited.
 The accreditation agency of your college or university should be listed with the U.S. Department of Education.